Pre Bending Plate

 A single pinch profile bending machine (angle roller) requires inserting the profile metal twice to pre-bending both ends.

 single pinch profile bending machines are generally only suitable for light-capacity applications.
-They work by pinching the profile between two vertically opposed rolls while the third bending roll moves upward to contact then bend the profile.
+They work by pinching the profile between two vertically opposed rolls while the third bending roll moves upward to contact and then bends the profile.

 These tend to be older machines that in most applications require removal and reinsertion of the profile to prebend both ends so although cost-effective they are more labor-intensive in a production setting than their modern counterparts.